-It is but a swinish heedlessness that does not recognize the inestimable value of the pearls which Spiritualism offers us in its transcendent facts.
+It is but a swinish heedlessness, that does not recognize the inestimable value of the pearls which Spiritualism offers us in its transcendent facts.
 Having become possessed of the great truth, we ought to strive to give others the benefit of it; to use the press liberally to transmit the joyful tidings, to answer the unjust and ignorant aspersions that are so freely uttered by the secular journals, and to keep alive the interest of the multitudes who have been initiated into a knowledge of the phenomena.
 To this end a spiritual press, laboring earnestly and sincerely for the truth, ought to be so sustained that it can command the best talent for the advocacy of a cause so precious.
 Every earnest Spiritualist ought to constitute himself a committee of one for increasing the circulation of such a paper.
-Its mistakes, if made in the sincere search for the truth, ought to be forgiven: and its shortcomings ought to be borne with till the support it receives is such as to justify heavier expenditures for improv-
+Its' mistakes, if made in the sincese search for the truth, ought to be forgiven; and its shortcomings ought to be borne with till the support it receives is such as to justify heavier expenditures for improving its management.

 It is very evident to one exercising, as we are obliged to do, close observation on the subject, that Spiritualism is advancing as it has never before done; that it is stirring the minds of thinking and candid men to their depths; that it is rousing the anger of the hostile and unreasoning to an extent which makes them tremble while they rail.
-The spectacle we have had, during the last three years, of a whole troop of leading physsix inches in length, containing two half- icists and philosophers in Germany and blown white roses, and a bud with leaves. | Russia joining the ranks of the Spiritualists, frankly admitting the supersensual character of the phenomena, and fearlessly proclaiming to the world the truth on the subject, has naturally struck amazement to the hearts of our revilers of the last thirty years.
-The eagerness with which they are selzing upon the shallow objections of Professor Wundt, to extort from them what comfort they can, shows the seriousness of their alarm.
-The hated thing will not down, for all their exorcisms and execrations, Can it after all he true?
-Such is the question which our fees are putting to themselves at heart, even while they affect the tone of derision and unconcern.
+The spectacle we have had, during the last three years, of a whole troop of leading physicists and philosophers in Germany and Russia joining the ranks of the Spiritualists, frankly admitting the supersensual character of the phenomena, and fearlessly proclaiming to the world the truth on the subject, has naturally struck amazement to the hearts of our revilers of the last thirty years.
+The eagerness with which they are seizing upon the shallow objections of Professor Wundt, to extort from them what comfort they can, shows the seriousness of their alarm.
+The bated thing will not down. for all their exorcisms and execrations, Can it after all be true?
+Such is the question which our foes are putting to themselves at heart, even while they affect the tone of derision and unconcern.